txace/icd10-ansi/readme.md

 1. It checks for a billing file of the same name and path in the UNIX filesystem that will be created by the billing process.
 If the file is present, the user is presented with a file replacement error message that provides the file date, file time and file owner.
 This prevents staff from inadvertently overwriting a billing file that may not yet have been sent.
 See an example of this error message below.
 Note, this is an error message.
 Hitting any key while on this message will cause the script to stop processing and no ANSI file will be created.

-2. The process will create the needed “Version Parmfile” that tells the ANSI Processor that a 5010 compliant file will need to be created and provides the Billing Parmfile to the process.
+2. The process will create the needed 'Version Parmfile' that tells the ANSI Processor that a 5010 compliant file will need to be created and provides the Billing Parmfile to the process.
 This process makes no provision for ANSI 4010 processing as this should no longer be needed.
 Using this uScript will prevent staff from seeing the screen where they must indicate 4010 or 5010  version of the 837 file.
 See example of Screen that still will NOT see below.

 ![Ansi 837 Version Prompt Screen](https://github.com/txace/txace-images/blob/master/ansi-837-version-prompt-screen.png)